cornish-tools/cornish-spellchecker/README.md

 This is a spell-checker for the Cornish language.
 It uses word lists in the Standard Written Form that cover both Middle and Late Cornish combined.
 The spell-checker is based on Hunspell and but is also packaged for other applications that use the Hunspell framework, such as LibreOffice and Firefox.

+## Limitations

+Note this is a spell-checker based on Hunspell and does not check grammar - each word is treated in isolation.
+This means, for example, that the spell-checker can check whether a word is a valid mutation, but not whether the mutation is valid in the context of the sentence (e.g. does it follow _an_).

 ## Scores

 Current scores: